Can Past Discipline from the Arizona Nursing Board be Removed from Nursys? | Disciplinary Case

 - Decree of Censure

-Only Two Options for Removal
+Two Options for Discipline Case Removal

 Per Nursys rules, there are effectively only two ways for a discipline case to be removed or deleted from the database:

-- Board Error: If discipline has been attached to your license by error, the Board can correct this delete the incorrect report.
+- Board Error: If discipline has been attached to your license by error, the Board can correct this and delete the incorrect report.

-A voluntary surrender will place a permanent mark on a nurse’s record; thus a nurse must make absolutely certain they are making an informed decision.
-A voluntary surrender is when a licensee chooses voluntarily to surrender a professional license or voluntarily agrees not to renew one’s license, usually to resolve an outstanding complaint instead of going through the investigatory process that could lead to discipline, suspension or revocation.
+Thus, a nurse must make sure they are making an informed decision.
+Voluntary surrender is when a licensee voluntarily surrenders a professional license or voluntarily agrees not to renew one’s license, usually to resolve an outstanding complaint instead of going through the investigatory process that could lead to discipline, suspension, or revocation.

-A voluntary surrender is considered formal discipline.
+Voluntary surrender is considered formal discipline.
 Any formal disciplinary action from the Arizona Nursing Board is reported to NURSYS and the National Practitioner Database.

-What is NURSYS
+What is NURSYS?

 Decree of Censure

-So, Is a Decree of Censure from The Arizona Nursing Board Public?
-No, a decree of censure is considered formal discipline and is reported to NURSYS (the national database for verification of nurse licensure).
+Yes, a decree of censure is considered formal discipline, and the Board reports it to NURSYS (the national database verifying nurse licensure).
 So, a decree of censure would always show up if an employer were to verify your license on NURSYS.

 What is a Decree of Censure?